 Role of the Resident

-Residents are also expected to provide immediate and on-going feedback,
+Residents are also expected to provide immediate and on-going feedback, both positive and constructive.

 Role of the Attending

 Attendings are expected to meet separately with students twice weekly to hear case presentations, review write-ups, and provide feedback.
 It is the Attending's responsibility to provide mid-course, and end-of-rotation student feedback and evaluation.

 Number of students on rotation?
 24 maximum; 4 minimum.

 Do students work with partners?
 No. However, while on inpatient rotation, two students may be assigned to each Firm team (see below), with each student working with one of the two team's interns.

 Do students work with a teaching resident?
 Yes, in weekly group sessions while on inpatient medicine.

 Is there a centralized education office at the hospital?
 Yes.

 What is the division of time among services? ( e.g., wards, emergency room, CCU, etc.)